magao-x/handbook/handling/telescope_removal.rst

    -  **CAUTION:** be careful to not bump the legs with the cart

--  Ensure that the 8 large bolts on the cart are snug but not tight
+-  The 8 large bolts on the cart should just be touching the washers, but the washers should still spin.

 -  Attach the lifting wire-harness to each side of the cart